alainmbebi/mixed-norms-GRN/README.md

 Because of some technical issues (e.g code's accessibility:  http://www2.bio.ifi.lmu.de/˜kueffner/anova.tar.gz), we were not able to reproduce ANOVerence results and used the inferred network from DREAM5 challenge instead.

 4. Although the codes here were tested on Fedora 29 (Workstation Edition) using R (version 4.2.2), they can run under any Linux or Windows OS distributions, as long as all the required packages are compatible with the desired R version.
+5. All data underlying this publication are publicly available and their corresponding references provided in the article.
+They can also be downloaded from: https://doi.org/10.5281/zenodo.7965949